BetoBob/NLTK-Book-Resource/plan.md

   * a list of functions used throughout the chapter (a sort of cheat sheet for doing exercises)
   * links to other helpful resources
   * this will be a stretch goal; the highest priority will be providing adequate solutions for the chapters
 * a separate notebook will be provided to help the user get started with using the notes and exercise modules in general
   * this will give an overview of how to install and use python, Jupyter Notebooks and Markdown
   * this will also provide resource for learning very basic syntax for python if the book's
+* think about whether or not output should be shown by default or if all output should be cleared in these notes
+  * might be nice to have it clear so readers can run the code in real time
+  * output is already shown in the textbook; the purpose of having it in the notebook is to modify the code or to see it run in real time (to actually do it)

 ## To-Do